Economics Workshops

 What is the effect of changing your tax (Policy Paper) on intranational inequality?

 Group 2 Subgroup 4.
-Should Turkey Become a Member of the EU?
+What is the Future of the Palestine People?

 The Multiplier effect